 The training program must be aligned with local Target Occupations List, Target Occupations List in the area to which the participant is willing to commute or relocate to, identified on the Statewide Targeted Occupations List.
-In accordance with TWC Policy out-of-state training providers or programs are not eligible.
-The following exception is applicable, to promote additional upgrading of skills or education, the Board may contract with training providers not listed on the ETPL.
+In accordance with TWC Policy, programs outside of Texas do not have access to ITAs except where local Alamo Board policies have been established in compliance with TWC requirements outlined in WD 12-29, most recent issuance.
+The following exception is applicable, to promote additional upgrading of skills or education, the Board may contract with training providers not listed on the ETPL in compliance with TWC requirements outlined in WD 14-19, most recent issuance.
 The WSA Board has approved education and training investments for the Target Occupation List including their associated Career Pathways and programs with similar CIP codes.